-Bicycle racks placed in clusters shall be spaced to allow for the free flow of bicycles in and out of the rack while not impeding the flow of pedestrian traffic.
-When placed in-line, side-by-side, parallel, or adjacent to other impediments like light poles, trees, street furniture, or walls, a minimum three-foot clearance shall be maintained around the entire radius of each rack.

 If the bike racks are placed on the sidewalk they shall be placed in the Furnishing Zone (see CSODS § 2).
 Any bike rack placed parallel to the curb shall be no less than three feet from the face of the curb.
+Bicycle racks placed in clusters shall be spaced a minimum of 6 feet apart to allow adequate pedestrian clearance area, for the free flow of bicycles in and out of the rack, and access to curbside parking.
+When placed in-line, side-by-side, parallel, or adjacent to other impediments like light poles, trees, street furniture, or walls, a minimum three-foot clearance shall be maintained around the entire radius of each rack.

 Where the sidewalk is fifteen feet (or more) wide, a bike rack may be placed perpendicular to the curb as long as a ten-foot minimum clearance is maintained in the remaining Pedestrian Zone of the Sidewalk.
 However, the distance from the center point of the rack to the face of the curb shall be no less than four and a half feet.
 No bicycle parking facilities shall be installed on any sidewalk where the sidewalk width, measured from the property line to the face of the curb, is less than 10 feet.